menatwork/contao-multicolumnwizard-bundle/README.md

 ?>
 ```

-The descriptions of the columns are displayed in the column header as a tooltip next to the appendix `(i)` - the
+The descriptions of the columns are displayed in the column header as a tooltip next to the icon `🛈` - the
 character or text can be changed in the language file.